carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 Complete linkage (the default in `hclust()`) works by computing all pairwise dissimilarities between data points in different clusters.
-For each pair of two clusters, it sets their dissimilarity ($d$) to the maximum dissimilarity value observed between any of these clusters' constituent points.
-The two clusters with smallest value of $d$ are then fused.
+For each pair of two clusters, it sets their dissimilarity to the maximum dissimilarity value observed between any of these clusters' constituent points.
+The two clusters with smallest dissimilarity value are then fused.

 # Computing a dendrogram

-Dendograms are useful tools to visualise the grouping of points and clusters into bigger clusters.
+Dendograms are useful tools that plot the grouping of points and clusters into bigger clusters.
-We can create and plot dendrograms in R using `hclust()` which takes a distance matrix as input and creates the associated tree using hierarchical clustering.
+We can create and plot dendrograms in R using `hclust()` which takes a distance matrix as input and creates a tree using hierarchical clustering.
 Here we create some example data to carry out hierarchical clustering.

 Let's generate 20 data points in 2D space.
-Each point belongs to one of three classes.
+Each point is generated to belong to one of three classes/groups.
 Suppose we did not know which class data points belonged to and we want to identify these via cluster analysis.
-Hierarchical clustering carried out on the data can be used to produce a dendrogram showing how the data is partitioned into clusters.
-But how do we interpret this dendrogram?
-Let's explore this using our example data.
+Let's first generate and plot our data: